Living with fibromyalgia can be a challenge. There are days when it feels like you can't do anything right, and every

 2. TAKE ACTION TO FEEL HAPPY

 I'm guessing that I'm not the only one that has hoped as I go to sleep at night, I'd wake up feeling free of pain and all the stresses it causes, that then I'd be happy again in an instant.

 And perhaps, like me, you've also thought to yourself, "I'm just going to fake it until I make it, I'm going to smile through the pain, and that will make me happier.
 I'll feel more positive and reap the benefits".
 Spoiler alert - that approach doesn't work very well.

 The benefits of a positive approach to life are widely studied and show that positive thinking can help lessen stress, anxiety, and even pain.

 In addition, these incredible-sounding side effects of positivity can give us more opportunities for happiness.
 Therefore, it makes sense that to help cultivate happiness, we need to become more positive, right?

 It can be very hard to stay focused on the positives in our life when we might feel overwhelmed by the negatives; as with all things fibromyalgia-related, take things slowly.
 Take small steps every day.

 Changing mindset when facing fibromyalgia is a challenge, we wish it would be an easier road, but it's not.
 We have to take the first steps to change our mindset and attitude towards the positive.

 ▶︎ Utilize positive affirmations

 Positive affirmations are phrases you repeat to yourself that help you focus on positive things about life and yourself.
 Affirmations only take a couple of minutes to do and can be used for more than just positive thinking; they can also help reduce anxiety and stress and even boost your self-confidence.

-Using affirmations can feel strange and silly at first, but with practice they can significant impact how you think and feel.
+Using affirmations can feel strange and silly at first, but with practice, they can significantly impact how you think and feel.